 Once combined, pour in the mint chocolate chips.
 Fold into the cookie dough completely.

-Use a large ice cream scoop, or measure a 2-3 tbsp ball of cookie dough to place on your parchment-lined baking sheet or a Silpat.
+Use a large cookie scoop, or measure a 2-3 tbsp ball of cookie dough to place on your prepared baking sheet or a Silpat.

 Bake for 15-18 minutes or until lightly browned on the edges.